Trigus42/Private-LAN/unbound/guide/main.md

 #### Client setup

-You can now manually configure your server as network gateway and DNS server.
+You can now manually configure your server as network gateway and DNS server in individual devices.
-However it's much more convenient to set up a DHCP server.
+However, it's much more convenient to set up a DHCP server.

+Using the IPs from the example network environment in /etc/private-lan/docker-compose.yml, you would configure the devices as follows:

+VPN:
+Gateway: `192.168.178.2` (or `192.168.178.3`)
+DNS: `192.168.178.3`

+Direct:
+Gateway: `192.168.178.1`
+DNS: `192.168.178.2`

 # Optional